When does a WorkCover claim end?

 Unable to return to pre injury duties – what you need to know If you are unable to return to pre injury duties after an injury, there are some options open to you.
 However, what your options are will vary depending upon whether; The injury is work related and...

-Continuation of weekly payments after 130 weeks In most instances, once a person on weekly payments hits the 130 week mark, their payments are likely to be terminated.
+Continuation of weekly payments after 130 weeks In many instances, once a person on weekly payments hits the 130 week mark, their payments are likely to be terminated.
 There are two instances in which a person will be entitled to weekly payments continuing beyond the...

 What is the WorkCover serious injury definition?
 The term ‘serious injury’ as it relates to WorkCover matters in Victoria is defined in the Workplace Injury Rehabilitation and Compensation Act 2013 and the Accident Compensation Act 1985.
 The definition of what is a...